aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 * `worker_disk_category` - The system disk category of worker node.
 * `worker_disk_size` - The system disk size of worker node.
 * `nodes` - List of cluster nodes.
 It contains several attributes to `Block Nodes`.
+* `connections` - Map of kubernetes cluster connection information.
+It contains several attributes to `Block Connections`.

 ### Block Nodes